 This is a great example of how you can make meals with strong, delicious flavors on the Candida diet.
 There’s no need to add sugar or sweeteners to every meal when there is such a wealth of herbs, spices, seasonings, and tasty fresh foods to savor.

 If you make a little extra ajvar, store it in a sealed container in refrigerator for up to 1 week.
-Even better, you can make a larger batch and keep some frozen for when you need it.
+Even better, you can make a larger batch and keep some frozen for when you need it, or for a tasty dip at parties.
+Ajvar is one for that your guests are unlikely to have tried before.
 Enjoy!

 - 1 eggplant